dtran421/dtran421/README.md

 [![image](https://img.shields.io/badge/website-000000?style=for-the-badge&logo=About.me&logoColor=white)](https://duketran.tech) (Check out the repo [here](https://github.com/dtran421/portfolio)!)

-I am currently a junior studying **CS and Finance @ William & Mary** and will be graduating in January 2023.
-I'm an apsiring software developer, and my passions include Quantitative Finance, Software Development and Engineering, Finance and Financial Analysis, AI, and Machine Learning.
+I am currently a senior studying **CS and Finance @ William & Mary** and will be graduating in January 2023.
+I'm an aspiring software developer, and my passions include Quantitative Finance, Software Development and Engineering, Finance and Financial Analysis, AI, and Machine Learning.

 Here are some interesting classes I have taken: